Communications/Submitting information to the Special Rapporteur

 - information regarding general situations concerning the human rights of minorities in a specific country.

 Both types of information are the subject of communications with Governments.
-Communications sent by the Special Rapporteur can involve requests for information, cooperation (allegation letters) and/or urgent action (urgent appeals) with a view to clarifying the allegations brought to her attention, as well as to preventing or, as necessary, investigating alleged violations of the human rights of minorities.
+Communications sent by the Special Rapporteur can involve requests for information, cooperation (allegation letters) and/or urgent action (urgent appeals) with a view to clarifying the allegations brought to the attention of the Special Rapporteur, as well as to preventing or, as necessary, investigating alleged violations of the human rights of minorities.

 Letters of Allegation